 In an era of digital disruption, EBP leverages the latest technology, including artificial intelligence, for reporting, demand sensing, scenario planning, and modelling and analytics.
 It provides transparency across financial, commercial, and supply chain plans, with high-performance matrix teams interpreting and managing data to deliver desired outcomes.

-For EBP and the execution framework to work together successfully, the integration between planning horizons is as important as the integration between functions, concurrently orchestrating the top-down and, bottom-up, with the end-to-end connections of the value chain.
-By creating these links that give management a clear end-to-end view of the supply chain, EBP enables a unique rolling plan that not only aligns markets, supply chain, operations, and finance but also facilitates corrections across the horizon.
+For Enterprise Business Planning and the execution framework to work together successfully, the integration between planning horizons is as important as the integration between functions, concurrently orchestrating the top-down and bottom-up with the end-to-end connections of the value chain.
+By creating these links that give management a clear end-to-end view of the supply chain, Enterprise Business Planning enables a unique rolling plan that not only aligns markets, supply chain, operations, and finance but also facilitates corrections across the horizon.